 Rena Nasar has been with StandWithUs for five years and started as the tri-state campus director.
 Her Syrian background has fueled her passion for Middle East affairs and interest in Israel.
 In high school, Rena participated in the Write On for Israel Program and was recognized by the program organizers for her accomplishments on campus.
 Rena attended Baruch College, where she graduated with honors and a dual degree in journalism and Middle Eastern studies.
 She also wrote a thesis titled “Confidence Building Measures: A New Look at an Old Frontier for Peace in the Middle East” and held internships with JCRC-NY, the Israeli Consulate, and Foreign Policy Association.
 Rena served as founder and president of Baruch’s Israel club, YOFI—Youth Organization for Israel.
 The combination of her campus experiences and her growth within StandWithUs inspires her to take the StandWithUs Campus Department to new heights.
 Rena currently resides in Brooklyn, NY, with her husband, Jason.

-Associate Director of Campus Affairs
+Managing Director of Campus Affairs

 Liora has been with StandWithUs for over two years and started off as the StandWithUs Midwest campus coordinator.
 Liora is a graduate of Miami University of Ohio, where she earned a bachelor's degree in strategic communications.
 Growing up, Liora was very involved her Jewish community and has always had a passion for Israel.
 She interned in Tel Aviv in the summer of 2014 during Operation Protective Edge.
 Being in Israel during this time exposed Liora to the importance of Israel education.
 Liora worked in advertising for two years and was a volunteer for many Jewish and Israel organizations until she realized she wanted to make this her life’s work.
 Liora currently resides in Chicago.

-Assistant Director of Campus Strategy
+Director of International Campus Strategy

 Senior Researcher and Content Manager